 Wait… this is not Terrain!

-But coming back to the question: yes, technically a dropship is not terrain.
+Yes, technically a dropship is not terrain.
 However, it is so freaking big that I do not consider this to be a vehicle, but terrain.
 The sheer size of it makes it a great centre piece for all gaming tables and an even better mission objective for narrative play and campaigns.